wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 computation on this input, and then writes 1GB of output to disk.
 It is executed on a computer that has a CPU that computes at speed 500 GFlop/sec and has a HDD with R/W bandwidth of 200 MB/sec.
 Is the program execution IO-intensive or CPU-intensive?
-If you could update either the CPU or the HDD, which upgrade would you choose?
+If you could upgrade either the CPU or the HDD, which upgrade would you choose?

 <div class="ui accordion fluid">